 Prior to 2003, the Company issued Series A Preferred Stock warrants to a bank as part of a loan and security agreement.
-The Company has 95 of these warrant shares outstanding for each of the years ended 2003, 2004 and 2005.
+The Company has 95 of these warrant shares outstanding for each of the years ended 2003, 2004, 2005 and for the three months ended March 31, 2006.
 The warrants have an exercise price of \$2.90 per share (adjusted for stock splits, stock dividends, etc.).
 The value of the warrants was capitalized as debt issuance cost and amortized to interest expense over the term of the loans.
 The total charge to interest expense was not material for the periods presented herein.
 The warrants may be exercised at any time, in whole or in part, during the exercise period, which expires on May 20, 2008.
-No warrants were issued or exercised in 2003, 2004 and 2005.
+No warrants were issued or exercised in 2003, 2004 and 2005 or during the three months ended March 31, 2006.
 The warrants will automatically become exercisable for shares of common stock upon the closing of a qualified public offering.